Find out about some of the Surrey Environment Partnership’s (SEP) projects.

 By working together there will be estimated savings of around £2.5 million a year while maintaining high quality customer service.
 Find out more by visiting the Joint Waste Solutions website.

 The partnership adopted a joint fly-tipping strategy in 2016 which aimed to tackle fly-tipping in the county.
 This includes co-ordinating and enhancing prevention, investigation and enforcement activities.
-Visit the joint communications page to find out about the SWP fly-tipping campaign, and the Surrey Environment Partnership website to see more information about fly-tipping.
+Visit the joint communications page to find out about the SEP fly-tipping campaign, and the Surrey Environment Partnership website to see more information about fly-tipping.

 A team dedicated to improving recycling and tackling contamination of bins in blocks of flats has been established by the partnership.
 They are working with Surrey’s district and borough councils in key flat developments, for a two year project that started in March 2017.